Contractor Deposits: How Much Is Safe to Pay Upfront?

 Response: "Industry standard is 10-20%.
 I'm happy to pay 20% upfront.
 If you need more for materials, show me the material invoices and I'll reimburse those specific costs."

-Reality: This is a classic scam.
-They're incentivizing you to eliminate your leverage.
+Reality: This is a classic problem pattern.
+They're incentivizing you to reduce your payment protection.

 Why it's sketchy: If they're so confident in their work, why do they need all your money before starting?